Veteran US actress Betty White dies aged 99

 “When midnight strikes tonight, let us all raise a toast to Betty.”

-US president Joe Biden said the death of actress Betty White was “a shame”.
+US president Joe Biden said the death of the actress was “a shame”.

+Mr Biden’s official account later tweeted about White’s death, describing her as a “cultural icon.”

+“Betty White brought a smile to the lips of generations of Americans,” he tweeted.

 Register for free to continue reading